Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 "Most #Important rule I #Strictly believe in, is that no matter what, i think we should keep all our views that we put forth #Funny but #NonAbusive and I DO NOT WISH FOR ANYONE TO CROSS THE LINE OF DIGNITY BY USING ABUSIVE LANGUAGE FOR A WOMAN. #AbusingIsNotFunny 🙏 #BiggBoss11."

-Whom Karan Supports
+Whom Does Karan Supports?

 Karan wrote, "And on that note, once again, #MyFavourites in the #BigBoss11 season are @tentej and @lostboy54 ..... and i hope one of them stands as a proud winner this season ...."